- LIVE UPDATES: Kovind recalls Mahatma Gandhi's manta, says violence has no place in society

 The community has now become a notified minority along with Muslims, Christians, Buddhists, Sikhs, Parsis and Jains.
 The status will now make the community eligible for various development schemes that the state launches for the minority community.

-- Education key to social security of girls, says Mukhtar Abbas Naqvi
+- PM Modi biggest victim of political intolerance, says Mukhtar Abbas Naqvi

 - Pune based Jews happy with minority status